Ricardicus/recurrent-neural-net/README.md

 # Reccurent neural network

-In the process of designing systems that can adapt and learn patterns we explore on a basic, fundamental, level theories about how our brain works.
+In the process of designing systems that can adapt and learn patterns we explore on a basic, fundamental, level theories about how complex biological systems, such as human brains, work.
 I find this very fascinating.
 A recurrent neural network is a system that contains feedback loops and can store information from the past.
 This is necessary in order to model long-term dependencies such as can be found in natural language processing.
 A popular type of recurrent neural network is called LSTM and stands for Long Short-Term Memory and was proposed in 1997 by Sepp Hochreiter and Jürgen Schmidhuber.

 This program will learn to produce text similar to the one that